Domestic Policy

 - Lower taxes to reflect government downsizing.

-Downsize government, with particular emphasis on unsustainable
+Term, Downsize government, with particular emphasis on

-entitlement spending:
+unsustainable entitlement spending:

 - Abolish Cabinet departments not covered under enumerated powers